Michel Rivard: The 1980s

 The following years saw Rivard involved in various collaborations, including film collaborations.
 These film collaborations included roles in Les Enfants de Kennedy, and Maria Chapdelaine.
 He also wrote scores for films, such as André Melançon's L'Espace d'un été, and Jean-Michel Ribes's Rien ne va plus.
 He also acted playing the lead Yves Simoneau's Pourquoi l'étrange Monsieur Zolock s'intéressait-il tant à la bande dessinée?
 (Why is the Strange Mr. Zolock so interested in Comic Strips?)
 (1982).
 He joined the LNI (Ligue nationale d'improvisation [National Improvisation League]) in 1980 and performed for several years.
 Not wanting to miss an opportunity for some political humour, Rivard was a candidate for the satirical Rhinoceros Party of Canada in 1980 when he ran against former Prime Minister Pierre Trudeau.

 He returned to music in 1983 with the release of his third LP, Sauvage.
 This LP included "Schefferville, le dernier train", a tune that became quite popular and which was written for the film Le Dernier glacier.
 (Rivard also acted in this film).
-Rivard made a music video of another song on Sauvage: "Rumeurs sur la ville".
+Rivard made a music video for another song on Sauvage: "Rumeurs sur la ville".
 It was directed by Louis Saia and André Gagnon and won the Félix Video Clip of the Year for 1985 – awarded at the ADISQ (Association du disque, de l'industrie du spectacle québécois et de la vidéo) award ceremonies.

 During this time Rivard toured Quebec.
 He released a fourth LP, called Bonsoir...
 Mon nom est Michel Rivard et voici mon album double.
 This was a live recording made during his 1983 and 1984 concerts.
 These live show recordings display his adeptness at comic improvisation as well as his musical creativity.

-In December 1988 Rivard played the Convocation Hall in Toronto.
+In December 1988, Rivard played the Convocation Hall in Toronto.
 It was the first time in ten years that a Québécois sang in French there.
-Rivard continued to garner awards: In 1988 he won two more Félix awards "Concert of the Year" and "Male Singer of the Year."
+Rivard continued to garner awards.
+In 1988, he won two more Félix awards "Concert of the Year" and "Male Singer of the Year."
 He also participated in concerts supporting political and humanitarian issues, among them: the Amnesty International concert "Human Rights Now!" along with Youssou N'Dour, Tracy Chapman, Bruce Springsteen, and others.

 What was to become his most popular album, Un trou dans les nuages was issued in late 1987.
 It included songs that would be enduring hits for him: "Ma blonde et les poissons", "Libérer le trésor", "Je voudrais voir la mer", "Le privé", and "Un trou dans les nuages".
 Rivard received many awards for this album including the Charles-Cros Academie International Grand Prize.

 Rivard released another album in 1989, Michel Rivard a compilation of greatest hits.
 He continued to perform concerts in Canada and Europe.